Fuwn/twittlet/README.md

-prolly gonna add youtube and other things support to this. made it tho bc it can be useful and will probably deploy this on my site with some revisions.

-its quick and dirty and thats all i need )
+# Twittlet

+## What?
+Got a little bored and realized that I want to eventually add a downloader service to my projects site which interacts with my Twitter bot.
+This is in a very early stage and at the moment its just a Twitter media API.

+## Is it done?
+No.

+Will probably end up adding some of the few things down below.

+- [ ] YouTube + other service(s) support
+- [ ] Clean up codebase, namely `server.js`...

+### Also
-also; app.js is just me testing to see if this package still even works lmao.
+`app.js` is just me testing to see if this package will even work.
+Way cleaner than the actual `server.js` codebase so if you are going to nab this, please nab that.